 - Your blood pressure.

-Calculators.
 Your doctor might use a tool to calculate a risk score for you.
 There are different tools that doctors use.
-These tools are not perfect.
 They may show that your risk is higher or lower than it really is.
-But these tools give you and your doctor a good idea about your risk.
+But the tools give you and your doctor a good idea about your risk.

 Author: Healthwise Staff